IB Chemistry R3.2 R3.2.2

 An electrolytic cell uses electrical energy → chemical energy to force a non-spontaneous reaction to occur.
 An external power supply drives electrons in the opposite direction.

-• Anode (+): Oxidation occurs.
-Connected to the positive terminal of the power supply.
+• Anode (+): Connected to positive battery terminal → oxidation occurs.

-• Cathode (−): Reduction occurs.
-Connected to the negative terminal of the power supply.
+• Cathode (−): Connected to negative battery terminal → reduction occurs.

 Diagram: Electrolytic Cell for molten NaCl + Power Supply Molten NaCl(l) Na⁺, Cl⁻ ions Graphite Graphite ANODE (+) Oxidation CATHODE (−) Reduction e⁻ → e⁻ → Cl₂(g) ↑ Na(l)